payment-gateway.app Docs

 ./scripts/update.sh --engine docker-compose --channel stable

-The updater fetches the entitled release manifest from the metadata endpoint using your registry access credentials, validates image digests, and redeploys changed components.
-If the metadata endpoint is unreachable, the update aborts — there is no local fallback.
+The updater fetches the entitled release manifest from the metadata endpoint using your deployment access credentials, validates image digests, and redeploys changed components.
+If the metadata endpoint is unreachable, the update aborts; there is no local fallback.

 To automate weekly updates with a systemd timer: